Do you need a dose of the best David Grant BMX videos?

 5. BSD “Living For The City” Part 2

 This is an eight-minute thirty second long video featuring Tony Malouf, Kriss Kyle, and more in addition to David Grant.

 The video has a great vibe to it throughout and the concrete quarter building montage followed by riding was awesome!

 All of this goes down before the five-and-a-half-minute mark where David Grant is introduced.
 David’s part in this one finishes out the video and the great vibe continues throughout.

 Naturally, David does not disappoint with a ton of burly rail and ledge moves ending with what looks like about 12-13 foot pegs to drop.

-David Grant was officially welcomed to the BSD team all the way back at the very beginning of 2013.
+David Grant was officially welcomed to the BSD team back at the beginning of 2013.

 This came with a welcome video just over two minutes long to which you can see David’s burly eye for setups as well as for in and out/on and off setups was there from the beginning.